ギャルリー亜出果

 BFK Rives paper

-Though it features the extremely simple motif of a bird flying in the sky, its interior is filled with blue sky and clouds, merging seamlessly with the background sky.
+While the motif of a bird flying in the sky is extremely simple, its interior unfolds with blue sky and clouds, blending seamlessly with the sky in the background.

 The bird, a creature that flies in the sky, is simultaneously depicted as the sky itself.